OpenRobotLab/EmbodiedScan/data_preparation/README.md

    │   ├── ...
    ```

-   Additionally, create a `process_pcd` folder in the same directory to store the results.
+   Additionally, create a `process_pcd` folder under `mmsan_data/embodiedscan-split` to store the results.
 Similarly, we recommend using a symbolic link, as the total file size might be a little large (approximately 21GB)

    PS: If you have followed the embodiedscan tutorial to organize the data, you can skip these steps and link or copy the `data` folder to
    `mmsan_data/embodiedscan-split`.